neuroailab/whisker_model/README.md

 # Network training

 Codes for training deep neural networks reported in paper are in folder `train_barrel_net/`.
+We use tensorflow and [tfutils](https://github.com/neuroailab/tfutils).

+Tfutils is a repo helping the use of tensorflow for model training, validating, saving, resuming, and logging.
+It will store everything in a MongoDB.
+Therefore, you need to start your own MongoDB.
+Please check [tfutils](https://github.com/neuroailab/tfutils) for more tutorials about using it.